LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 The compiler does not report any unused value.

-The analyzer, however, detects that `goodbye` declared at line 3 is now unused.
+The analyzer reports that `goodbye` declared at line 3 is unused :
+`/tmp/docs/exported_values/hello_world/hello_world_no_intf.ml:3: goodbye`

-Like we did with the warning 26, `goodbye` can be removed.
+Like the warning 26 above, this report tells us that `goodbye` can be removed at the reported location.

 #### Removing the unused `goodbye`